artem78/LazDatabaseVersioning/README.md

 - [x] Allow to place SQL commands in code in addition to use separate files
 - [x] Use transactions for each db upgrade, check if upgrade finished succesfully
 - [ ] Rollback upgrades (downgrade DB)
+- [ ] Use docker container with mysql for testing